Skip to main content

 Duties may include, but are not limited to, the following:

-• Research, evaluate, and recommend new facilities security technology, hardware, software and systems; liaison with vendors and service contractors.
+• Research, evaluate, and recommend new facilities security technology, hardware, software and systems; meet with vendors to design and develop hardware and software specifications, solutions and strategies.

 • Ensure that new and upgraded systems work effectively with current systems and programs; determine and document proper installation parameters for software and hardware in order to ensure smooth integration, transition and efficiency.